AaHaHaa/MMTools/README.md

 7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
 8. For multimode, GPU computation (with Nvidia CUDA) is highly recommended.
 I have written a lot of CUDA files to speed up simulations.
 It is controlled by `sim.gpu_yes=true/false`.

-### Non-waveguide 3D-UPPE:
-1. It solves the pulse propagation with a nested [RK4IP](http://www.sciencedirect.com/science/article/pii/S0010465512004262) (Runge-Kutta under the interaction picture).
-Please find details in the 3D-UPPE's readme.
-2. Adaptive step-size control is implemented (for the nested RK4IP).
-3. Support broadband scenarios by having $\beta_p(\omega)$.
-4. Support both scalar and polarized scenarios, controlled with `sim.scalar=true/false`.
-7. Support noise-seeded processes, such as spontaneous Raman scattering, with [the newly-developed noise model](https://doi.org/10.48550/arXiv.2410.20567).
-8. Efficient GPU computation (with Nvidia CUDA) is implemented.
-It is controlled by `sim.gpu_yes=true/false`.
-9. Support radially-symmetric scheme with the Hankel transform for efficient modeling.

 ## Fourier-Transform tutorial
 Since I've seen many misuse of Fourier Transform, I wrote [this tutorial](https://doi.org/10.48550/arXiv.2412.20698).
 Please take a look.
 Briefly speaking for one misuse, it's necessary to use MATLAB's `ifft` for Fourier Transform into the spectral domain.